Ethics | Compliance

 - Calling the TI Law department.
 For questions regarding contracts, pricing practices or anything with a legal orientation, the TI Law department can help provide answers.
 Attorneys assist each business unit and specialize in the areas of law that TI most frequently encounters.

 - Going online.
-Specific information can be found online, including the TI Values website on the company’s intranet.
+Specific information, including where to go for help, is available online, including the TI Values and Ethics website on the company's intranet.

 Typically, our Ethics Office receives inquiries related to: